xatkit-bot-platform/xatkit-examples/GithubBot/README.md

   - Under the **Which events would you like to trigger this webhook?** menu select Send me **everything**.
   - Update the `github.repository.username` and `github.repository.name` properties in `GithubBot.properties` with your repository's information.

 Serveo is used to forward the payload to your local port.
 If you're already running Xatkit in a public server just use that server URL.
+Instead of Serveo, you could also use ngrok.

 ### Optional Step: setup DialogFlow